keboola/connection-docs/manipulation/transformations/sandbox/index.md

 A Redshift sandbox always uses the latest Redshift version available on the cluster.

 ### RStudio Sandbox

+**Important:** Currently, this feature is in beta and is available only on request.
+[Contact us on support](mailto:support@keboola.com) to enable this feature.

 [RStudio](https://www.rstudio.com/) sandbox is available only as a plain sandbox:

 {: .image-popup}